A History of Christ Church

 1979 – The Parish hall was sold to HTV studios

-1986 – The South Aisle was effectively decommissioned and its pews removed.
+1986 – The South Aisle of Christ Church was effectively decommissioned and its pews

-2004 – the congregation moved to Christ Church/Eglwys Crist.
+2004 – The congregation of St David’s Church moved to Christ Church/Eglwys Crist.

 Eric Jones writes:

 “In November 2003, the east gable wall fell through the roof of the chancel and

 vestry causing extensive damage.
 Following detailed inspection additional work

 was needed to the roof trusses and supporting masonry.
 The estimated cost of

 repair was in excess of half a million pounds.
 Following extensive grant enquiries